LOUNGE /

 Sweets and Savories Packed with Seasonal Flavors

-The sweets are crafted by the hotel's Executive Pastry Chef, Michele Abbatemarco.
-He uses an abundance of fruits symbolic of early summer in France, adorning the table with vibrant magenta hues.
+The sweets are crafted by the hotel's Executive Pastry Chef, Michele Abbateマルコ.
+He uses an abundance of fruits symbolizing the French early summer, adorning the table with vibrant magenta hues.

-A standout is a special creation featuring loquat, a fruit considered rare in France.
-Chef Michele has elevated this early summer delicacy of the South of France into a dessert based on his own cherished memories.
+Particularly noteworthy is a special creation incorporating loquats, a fruit considered rare in France.
+Chef Michele has transformed this symbol of early summer in the South of France into a dessert based on his own cherished memories.

 There are five types of sweets in total.
-One creation, a jelly of fresh strawberries and rhubarb layered with Earl Grey mousse, offers a profound flavor where the rich aroma of tea and the vibrancy of the fruit meld subtly.
-Another, a compote of loquat paired with citrus cream and almond milk mousse, is a dessert that encapsulates the memories of the South of France in a single dish.
+One creation, layering Earl Grey mousse over a refreshing jelly of strawberries and rhubarb, offers a complex flavor where the rich aroma of tea and the vibrancy of the fruit meld harmoniously.
+Another, combining loquat compote with citrus cream and almond milk mousse, encapsulates the essence of the South of France in a single dish.

-For the savory selection, guest chef Charles Anri joins the culinary team.
-Building on classic techniques honed in France, he presents dishes that delicately incorporate Japan's seasonal ingredients.
-The "Asparagus Tart" is a highlight.
-Its fragrant tart salé base is topped with panna cotta, creating an elegant dish where the fresh, green flavor and texture of asparagus stand out.
+Guest Chef Charles Anri joins for the savory selections.
+Building on the classic techniques honed in France, he presents dishes that delicately incorporate Japan's seasonal ingredients.
+A highlight is the "Asparagus Tart."
+A savory tart shell is topped with panna cotta, creating an elegant dish that accentuates the fresh, green flavor and texture of asparagus.
 Served chilled, it further enhances the ingredients' natural taste.

-Additionally, a course menu includes the seasonal dessert "Rhubarb Mousse."
-This dish combines vineyard peach, rhubarb, and cherry mousse, accented with a Campari sauce.
-The abundant fruit juices harmonize with the rich creaminess of pistachio for a refined finish.
+Additionally, a course featuring the seasonal dessert "Rhubarb Mousse" is available.
+This dish is a mousse creation blending vineyard peach, rhubarb, and cherry, accented with a Campari sauce.
+The harmonious blend of abundant fruit juices and the rich creaminess of pistachio results in a refined finish.

-Charles Anri comments, "I am truly delighted to collaborate with Chef Michele and Four Seasons Hotel Tokyo Ohtemachi.
-I believe Chef Michele consistently pursues vibrant and colorful afternoon teas, expressing his unique and beautiful world through his exceptional skills.
-I hope many guests will enjoy Charles Anri's creations at Four Seasons Hotel Tokyo Ohtemachi, one of the most beautiful afternoon teas in Tokyo."
+Charles Anri commented, "I am truly delighted to collaborate with Chef Michele and Four Seasons Hotel Tokyo at Otemachi.
+I believe Chef Michele constantly pursues vibrant and colorful afternoon teas, expressing his unique and beautiful world through his exceptional skills.
+I hope many guests will enjoy Charles Anri's creations at Four Seasons Hotel Tokyo at Otemachi, one of the most beautiful afternoon teas in Tokyo."

 Early summer in France is the most radiant season of the year.
-This afternoon tea offers a luxurious experience, allowing guests to savor the light and breeze of the distant South of France through its sweets and savories, engaging all five senses.
+This afternoon tea offers a luxurious experience, allowing guests to savor the light and breeze of distant southern France through their senses with exquisite sweets and savory dishes.

 French Early Summer Afternoon Tea